nicpittman/tropical_pacific_carbon_export/readme.md

        cd datasets | curl https://tdevries.eri.ucsb.edu/wp-content/uploads/2018/03/SIMPLE_TRIM_output.nc --insecure --output SIMPLE_TRIM_output.nc
        ```

    - You should have already downloaded Landschutzer 2020, however 2018 is needed in cleanup script to make the seamask.
-Not essential as seamask.nc is iincluded in the repo, and can be commented out in script 8.
+Not essential as seamask.nc is included in the repo, and can be commented out in script 8 (when the functions are called).
 Can be downloaded like

      ```
      cd datasets/cos/landschutzer_co2 | curl https://www.nodc.noaa.gov/archive/arc0105/0160558/4.4/data/0-data/MPI_SOM-FFN_v2018/spco2_MPI_SOM-FFN_v2018.nc --output spco2_MPI_SOM-FFN_v2018.nc